tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/3-reading-type-signatures.md

 from your success, offers to sell you her wares.
-You decide to take her up on the offer, but as your shop is already bursting at the seams with ingredients, you want to pick a small subset of weapons, the most precious and rarest.
+You decide to take her up on the offer, but as your shop is already bursting at the seams with ingredients, you want to pick a small subset of weapons, the most precious _or_ rarest.
 Unfortunately you aren't rich (yet), so they can't be exceedingly expensive either.
 The blacksmith showcases her inventory:

 [[expand | blacksmith-inventory.json]]